The Fair Work Ombudsman and Registered Organisations Commission Entity comprises two independent government bodies:

 - Educate registered organisations about their obligations.

-Figure 1: FWO and ROC Entity organisation chart as at 30 June 2017
+Figure 1: FWO and ROC Entity organisation structure as at 30 June 2018*

-Notes: Reporting lines, as per accountable authority instructions.
-The ROC comprises the Registered Organisations Commissioner, Mark Bielecki, and staff assisting the Commissioner.
-Natalie James,
+Note: Reporting lines as per accountable authority instructions.
+The Registered Organisations Commission comprises the Registered Organisations Commissioner, Mark Bielecki, and staff assisting the